Intrapreneurship is much more than something you can just “implement” in your company, it’s an entire culture.

 Intrapreneurs are those employees who have entrepreneurial tendencies and are prepared to develop their ideas within your company.
 They take ownership and enjoy the opportunity for some operational autonomy.

-Your company can reap rewards through encouraging intrapreneurship, but it’s important that you’re doing it the right way.
-Expect to take on risk and potential failures, and don’t make employees feel that there is zero tolerance of failure.
+Your company can reap rewards by encouraging intrapreneurship, but it’s important that you’re doing it the right way.
+Expect to take on risk and potential failures, and don’t make employees feel that there is zero tolerance for failure.
 People tend to work better when they’re not fearful of making mistakes!